Origins of the Samurai:

 In 1582, Nobunaga was assassinated by one of his generals, Akechi Mitsuhide.
 Hideyoshi, another general, finished the unification and ruled as kampaku (regent).
 Hideyoshi invaded Korea in 1592 and 1597.

 Tokugawa Shogunate (Edo Period):

-Hideyoshi had exiled the large Tokugawa clan from the area around Kyoto to the Kanto region in western Japan.
-The Taiko died in 1598, and by 1600, Tokugawa Ieyasu had conquered the other western daimyo from his castle stronghold at Edo (the future Tokyo).
+Hideyoshi had exiled the large Tokugawa clan from the area around Kyoto to the Kanto region in eastern Japan.
+The Taiko died in 1598, and by 1600, Tokugawa Ieyasu had conquered the neighboring daimyo from his castle stronghold at Edo (the future Tokyo).

-Meiji Restoration and the Decline of the Samurai:
+Meiji Restoration and the End of the Samurai: